Franciscan Madonna: Description and classification

 The child in the stiff diagonal position lacks the playfulness of the Jesuses of the beautiful style period, and the mother pushes them away from her in a gesture of offering (ostentatio).
 This is matched by her slightly bowed head and her gaze turned heavenwards.
 Mary here represents the Church (Ecclesia) and the child offered to the faithful is an invitation to their personal participation in the passion of Christ.
 The apple symbolizes Christ as both the second Adam and the King.
 The pathetic expression of the period, in which the intimate relationship between mother and child is transformed into an ideological manifestation of the saving role of Christ, responds to the pre-revolutionary situation in Bohemia.
 The sculpture is a solitaire that cannot be directly linked to any other work of the same age.
-It is assumed that it was created in a carving workshop in Pilsen, which was influenced by the Prague environment and adopted some details from the circle of the Master of Týn Calvary.
+It is assumed that it was created in a carving workshop in Plzeň, which was influenced by the Prague environment and adopted some details from the circle of the Master of Týn Calvary.

 On the basis of formal features and historical reports, the statue can be placed in the period around 1415, or before 1419, since at that time the monastery was sacked by the radical Hussites led by Václav Koranda.
 Part of the inventory was saved, as evidenced by another surviving Franciscan Madonna from around 1350.
-The restoration after 1420 was slow and the monastery was again severely damaged by the Hussites during the last siege of Pilsen in 1433-1434.
+The restoration after 1420 was slow and the monastery was again severely damaged by the Hussites during the last siege of Plzeň in 1433-1434.
 Jiří Fajt also admits the possibility that the statue was created by a carver who fled from Hussite Prague during the restoration of the plundered Franciscan monastery sometime after 1420.
-Ottová places the origin of the statue to the time of the introduction of the so-called New Feast after the last siege of Pilsen by Hussite troops in 1434.
+Ottová places the origin of the statue to the time of the introduction of the so-called New Feast after the last siege of Plzeň by Hussite troops in 1434.
 The style of carving has its closest analogues in Nuremberg and the isolation of the statue in the West Bohemian environment may mean that it is the work of a Nuremberg sculptor or import.